ftc-16244/Peoria_Workshop_2022/README.md

-# Advance Mechanisms Worksop Files
+# Advanced Mechanisms Worksop Files

 This was copied from a Roadrunner project mainly to make the FTC dashboard work for training.
 It was easier to copy than start a new repo.